Filipino Fruit Salad

 8. Grate the processed cheese ( Slightly large shreds- not too fine, as you want a small bite from the cheese in this creamy salad) .

-9. Serve small sized portions with my additions of a tiny bit of tutti frutti icecream and cheezelings carckers – totally optional.
-Might as well go overboard with this one!!! 😀
+9. Serve small sized portions with my additions of a tiny bit of tutti frutti icecream and cheezelings carckers - totally optional.
+Might as well go overboard with this one!!! :D

 • Not all cans of fruit cocktail are the same.
 Some taste like cough syrup and don’t contain a good mix of fruits.
 Try to use one that you have tasted and liked before or one that you are sure about.

-• Kaong is sweet palm nut native to the Philippines.
-It is a jelly bean shaped nut/ seed of the sugar palm tree.
+• Kaong is a sweet palm nut native to the Philippines.
+It is a jelly bean-shaped nut/ seed of the sugar palm tree.
 It is most notably used as an ingredient in the Filipino Halo Halo dessert.
-They are actually white in color, but the come preserved in sweetened syrup in green or red color.
-This is available in Asian stores that sell products from the Philipines.
+They are actually white, but the come preserved in sweetened syrup in green or red color.
+This is available in Asian stores that sell products from the Philippines.
 You can use either red or green kaong, or half of both for more color.

 • Nata de coco is a chewy, translucent jelly-like substance made from coconut water.